United International Pictures: 2007 reorganisation and post-reorganisation

 Though their Japanese operations were initially planned to be kept intact, United International Pictures withdrew from the Japanese market in late 2007.
 As a result, Paramount Pictures started handling their Japanese distribution of their movies themselves until January 31, 2016, when Toho-Towa took over for Japanese theatrical distribution of their films, starting with The Big Short on March 4, 2016.
-Universal Pictures Japan also formed distribution alliances with TOHO-TOWA Company, Ltd. for theatrical distribution and Geneon Entertainment (now NBCUniversal Entertainment Japan) for home entertainment distribution.
+Meanwhile, Universal Pictures Japan had formed a distribution alliance with Toho-Towa for theatrical distribution in February 2007 and Geneon Entertainment (now NBCUniversal Entertainment Japan) for home entertainment distribution the following year.

 In the Philippines, United International Pictures films were distributed through Warner Bros. until 2000 (with the exception of Twister where Warner Bros. handled theatrical distribution by themselves), when distribution switched to Viva International Pictures.
 Solar Entertainment Corporation through its Solar Films subsidiary distributed UIP films from 2004 to 2014 and Sony Pictures Releasing International later distributed them from 2014 to 2020.
 Due to the COVID-19 pandemic causing its cinemas to shutting down, UIP withdrew from the local market, leading to a breakup of the company in the Philippines.
 In October 2021, it was announced that Universal Pictures International signed a distribution alliance with Warner Bros. for Philippine theatrical distribution of their films, starting with No Time to Die on December 15, 2021, following its success of the alliance for Home Entertainment distribution in North America, Belgium, Ireland, Italy, Luxembourg, the Netherlands, the UK, Austria, Germany, Switzerland and Japan, as well as the success of their theatrical distribution alliance in Australia while distribution of select Focus Features titles went through a local start-up distribution company, Upstream (which reverted to Warner Bros. after Upstream's closure).
 Paramount Pictures meanwhile, has renewed its distribution alliance with Sony Pictures for Philippine theatrical distribution of their films.

 Similarly in early 2021, the Brazilian Administrative Council for Economic Defense authorized the Brazilian distribution arm of Warner Bros.
 Pictures to license Universal's releases in Brazil.
 The first film under the new deal was Promising Young Woman, released in Brazil in May 2021.